g2inR/g2r/README.md

 ### Facets

 Good facetting is what really separates `g2` from nearly all other `JavaScript` visualization libraries.
 Definitely have a look at the facetting [examples](https://antv.alipay.com/zh-cn/g2/3.x/demo/index.html#_%E5%88%86%E9%9D%A2).

+# Code of Conduct

+This should be a friendly welcoming place.
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.